Introduction to R and RStudio

 What is R?
 What is R Studio?

-RStudio: An IDE (Integrated Development Environment) that we use to interact more easily with R language and scripts.
+RStudio: The R software environment i.e. RStudio is where we use to interact more easily with R language and scripts.

 Check out the course website for a step-by-step guide.